 How to use a Rune

 Runes add different properties to shields or armor vs. weapons, and sometimes shields and armor differ as well.
-See the full runes listing here.
+See the full runes listing here which shows the upgrade path.
 Runes can be upgraded; 2 or 3 of one type, plus a particular gem type/quality, can be combined in the Horadric Cube to upgrade to the next higher level rune.
 Runes are most powerful when combined into special runewords, so be sure you check the recipes for those.